-Doc: The key to healthy living as you age
+Doc: A key to healthy living as you age

 Getting active means staying active, and I tell my patients this is particularly true in the senior population.
-What better time than summer to embark on some new pursuits that ultimately lead to longer years of independent living and overall improved well-being.
+What better time to embark on some new pursuits that ultimately lead to longer years of independent living and overall improved well-being?

 Older patients frequently come to see me complaining of problems in the muscles, joints and bones.
 Regular exercise can slow the loss of muscle mass, strengthen bones and reduce joint and muscle pain.
 Research has shown that just 30 minutes of moderate physical activity provides benefit.
 I emphasize that this does not need to be vigorous – low intensity is better than nothing.
 In my view, the key is to do something that can be enjoyed and then try to do it on a regular basis.